NandiniJaiswal05/Stroke-Prediction/README.md

 This project is open-source and available under the [MIT License](LICENSE).

 ## 🔗 Contact
-For queries or contributions, reach out at [Your Email] or connect on [LinkedIn/GitHub].
+For queries or contributions, reach out at [Email](nandinijaiswal783@gmail.com) or connect on [Nandini Jaiswal](https://www.linkedin.com/in/nandini-jaiswal-b18294290/).